-Los Angeles is an incredibly large City.
-It’s made up of an awful lot of districts covering a VAST area of the City.
-This makes choosing the Best place to Stay in Los Angeles is quite a daunting prospect?
-Fortunately, many of the districts are of little interest to the average tourist and most hotels are, clustered around a few areas of interest.
+Los Angeles is an incredibly large city.
+It’s made up of an awful lot of districts covering a VAST area of the city.
+This makes choosing the Best Place to Stay in Los Angeles quite a daunting prospect.
+Fortunately, many of the districts are of little interest to the average tourist, and most hotels are, clustered around a few areas of interest.

 Where Is The Best Place To Stay In Los Angeles?